Philadelphia, Wilmington and Baltimore Railroad: Growing alliance with the PRR

 A number of branches were built, bought and sold from 1881 to 1891, as described below.
 In 1895, the main line was realigned and straightened at Naaman's Creek in Delaware.
 The old line would become sidings for Claymont Steel.

-In March of 1891, the Delaware, Maryland and Virginia Railroad defaulted on its mortgages and the PW&B took control of the company.
+In March 1891, the Delaware, Maryland and Virginia Railroad defaulted on its mortgages and the PW&B took control of the company.

 The PRR's Baltimore and Potomac Rail Road was formally leased to the PW&B on November 1, 1891.

 The Elkton and Middletown Railroad, opened in 1895, was planned as a cutoff between the main line at Elkton, Maryland, and the Delaware Railroad at Middletown, Delaware.
 However, only a short piece of track, serving industries in Elkton, was ever constructed.
 It was consolidated into the Philadelphia, Baltimore and Washington Railroad on September 15, 1916.

 An 1895 historian of the PRR had this to say about the significance of the PW&B, which it had acquired and gained control of fourteen years before:An important constituent of a great North and South line of transportation, it challenges ocean competition and carries on its rails not only statesmen and tourists but a valuable interchange of products between different lines of latitude.
 As a military highway, it is of the greatest strategic importance to the national, industrial, and commercial capitals - Washington, Philadelphia and New York.
 It presents some of the very best transportation facilities to the commerce of the cities after which it is named and could not be obliterated from the railroad map of the United States without materially disturbing its harmony.